Cycling in Albania – practical bike touring guide

 wild camping in albania

-In the mountains, it’s easy to find a green and scenic spot for your tent.
+In the mountains, finding a green and scenic spot for your tent is easy.
 It can happen that some shepherds will pass by in the evening.
 Before my trip, I often read online that there was a lot of litter everywhere, but I was pleasantly surprised.
-In my opinion, it wasn’t so bad, at least compared to North Macedonia or Bosnia and Herzegovina.
+It wasn’t so bad, at least compared to North Macedonia or Bosnia and Herzegovina.

 Accommodation